-Located on the flanks of the Alpilles, these Roman ruins make up one of the oldest and largest archaeological sites in Europe, along with Vaison-la-Romaine.
-Glanum was founded by Celto-Ligurians in the 3rd century B.C., well before the region was conquered by the Romans under Julius Caesar.
-Glanon – as it was called – was subsequently Hellenised following the development of trade with the Greek harbour-city of Massalia (Marseilles).
-The city took its name from Glanic, a Celtic divinity (glann meaning ‘shining’) as it developed around a local spring believed to have healing powers.
+Located on the flanks of the Alpilles, these Roman ruins makeup one of the oldest and most significant archaeological sites in Europe, along with Vaison-la-Romaine.
+The Celtic-Ligurians founded Glanum in the 3rd century B.C., well before the Romans conquered the region under Julius Caesar.
+Glanon – as it was called – was subsequently Hellenised following the trade development with the Greek harbour city of Massalia (Marseilles).
+The city took its name from Glanic, a Celtic divinity (glann meaning ‘shining’), as it developed around a local spring believed to have healing powers.

 Glanon became Glanum during the first century B.C. when it became a Romanised settlement.
-Under Emperor Augustus, Glanum was elevated to the prestigious status of a colonia.
-New buildings and monuments then constructed or old ones enlarged: a forum, various baths, temples, a basilica; all of them organised along an extensive residential avenue.
+Under Emperor Augustus, Glanum gained the prestigious status of a Colonia.
+Residents built new buildings and monuments or enlarged old ones: a forum, various baths, temples, and a basilica, all standing along an extensive residential avenue.

 The city was prosperous until the Barbarian Invasions.
-Glanum was destroyed in a raid by the Germanic tribe of the Alamanni in 260 and its inhabitants fled, only to settle again a few kilometres north on the plain.
+A raid by the Germanic tribe of the Alamanni destroyed Glanum in 260, and its inhabitants fled, only to settle again a few kilometres north on the plain.

-However, since 1921, the site of Glanum has been excavated by archaeologists and has revealed these amazing ruins to the world.
-Today, visitors can stroll again through the heart of the ancient town, along the main street flanked by the foundations of ruined villas.
-Viewpoints are located along the path leading to the Gaul sanctuary and give an interesting perspective of the site as a whole.
+However, since 1921, archaeologists excavated the site of Glanum, revealing these impressive ruins to the world.
+Today, visitors can stroll again through the heart of the ancient town along the main street where the foundations of ruined villas stand.
+There are viewpoints along the path leading to the Gaul sanctuary, give an interesting perspective of the site as a whole.